raphaaj/tablab/README.md

 - The available [options](src/tab/README.md#tablature-options) to customize your tablature;
 - The available [methods](src/tab/README.md#tablature-methods) to perform the writing operations.

+Below, an example of how the `Tab` class can be used to write a tablature:

 ```js
 const { Tab, Note } = require('tablab');